t37770451-ctrl/test3/USER_GUIDE.md

 ## Overview

 The OpenSearch MCP (Model Context Protocol) Server Python provides a bridge between AI agents and OpenSearch clusters.
 It supports both single-cluster and multi-cluster configurations with various authentication methods including IAM roles, basic authentication, and AWS credentials.
+The server can be started in both STDIO and streaming modes.

+### Streaming Server

+The OpenSearch MCP server supports a streaming transport that includes both SSE and HTTP streaming.
+The previous SSE server is now part of the streaming server and will be deprecated in the future.
+Use the streaming transport for all new integrations.

 ## Installation